-I have been reading reviews of windows.
-My new addition we put Pella windows in at no cheap cost.
+I have been reading window reviews.
+My new addition we put Pella in at no cheap cost.
 I am now looking to begin a steady replacement of windows withing the older section of the home.
-My contractor recommended PGT 2100 series.
+I can put in the PGT 2100 windows, which my contractor recommends.
 My question is: Is that contractor grade?
 Should I be looking for the 2300 series etc. I really can’t find a lot of information on the differences in the windows on the PGT website?

 The 2100 is PGT’s base model and is really considered their “budget” window.
 The 2200 is a good window (I believe only available as a single hung) – the design is made for block structure & based on the 2100 (new construction).